lee-dohm/code-smells/FIT2107/metrics/README.md

 Measuring desirable outputs is not always so easy.
 For instance, consider this little anecdote, where the desired output is not enough due to **Goldberg effect and perverse incentives**. **Metrics should not be a goal**.

 ![Alt Text](pic5.png)

+## Code review metrics

+* Measure the activities in project (commits in git)
+* Coverage of the code review
+    * Proportion of changes that have been reviewed in the past.
+    * Proportion of code that has been reviewed in the past.

+* Code review participation
+    * #Self-Approved: The proportion of changes to the file that are only approved for integration by the original author (Maybe bad?)

+* Code review ownership
+    * The number of developers who have reviewed code changes to the file
+    * The degree of review ownership

+* Pull request
+* Merge requests